junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Yes, it is.
 It's a rather intriguing story about a private detective in old town New York."
 Cas confirms.
 "I found it in the motel drawer."

 Dean turns to the back cover, reading out: "New York growled at my window.
-A friend once told this was the town of a million stories.
+A friend once told me this was the town of a million stories.

 "Some nights I felt like they were all happening to me.
 This was one of those nights.

-"But what the hell -- my stocking seams were straight, my lipstick was combat ready, and I was packing cleavage that could fell an ox at twenty feet."
+"But what the hell -- my stocking seams were straight, my lipstick was combat-ready, and I was packing cleavage that could fell an ox at twenty feet."

 He looks up from the blurb, amused, "Whoever wrote this, I like her.
 'Packing cleavage that could fell an ox at twenty feet!'
 Look at that!"